 The kids’ mileage may vary on the idea of a nature documentary, but safe to say they’ll instantly be hooked by the incredible tale of Ailo, a newborn reindeer learning how to survive in the wilderness of Lapland.
-Warmly narrated by Donald Sutherland and beautifully shot, it’s a nature doc that puts some of the year’s best scripted movies to shame.
+Warmly narrated by Donald Sutherland and beautifully shot, it’s a nature doc that puts some of the recent best-scripted movies to shame.

 The Millennial/Boomer Buffet

 The time has come for millennials and boomers to briefly lay down their arms.
 Here are some movies to help.

 Awkwafina stars in this exquisite tragicomedy about a young woman forced to keep a devastating secret.
 Very funny, excellently acted and sweetly poignant, you will want to grab some tissues before you press play.